Capital punishment in Florida: Capital crimes

+In April 2025, a bill was proposed to introduce the death penalty for human trafficking of a child below 12 years of age.

 Legal process

 Trial

 In Hurst v.
 Florida (2014), the United States Supreme Court struck down part of Florida's death penalty law, holding it was not sufficient for a judge to determine the aggravating facts to be used in considering a death sentence.
 The court ruled that this trial process violated the Sixth Amendment right to jury trial under Ring v.
 Arizona (2002).
-This was later held to benefit only to defendants sentenced by a non-unanimous jury from 2002 to 2014.
+The state supreme court later held that this applied only to defendants sentenced by a non-unanimous jury from 2002 to 2014.

 Sentencing

-Since March 2017, when the prosecution pursues the death penalty, the sentence is decided by the jury and must be unanimous.

-In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).